The Differences Between Hot Yoga and Traditional Yoga

 Get Started Today!

 Hot yoga and traditional yoga have many differences, from temperature to pacing.
 Both forms of yoga offer many benefits and can help improve your overall health.
 Whether you're looking for a more intense workout or a slower pace with more focus on breath and balance, both hot and traditional yoga have something to offer.
-Visit The Hot Yoga Spot at one of our five locations in New York to experience the difference for yourself!
+Visit The Hot Yoga Spot at one of our six locations in New York to experience the difference for yourself!

 Get Started!